markreha/playlaravel/README.md

 # A simple PHP Laravel application that can be used for testing in various Cloud Platforms like Azure and Heroku.
+See the following directions for deploying a PHP or PHP Laravel application to Azure, AWS, Heroku, and Google Cloud.

 ## Azure
 1. Log into the Azure Portal.